Graphite elephant portrait.

 I also darkened a few areas to create the illusion of depth and to give my Elephant a more realistic three-dimensional appearance.
 Using my mechanical pencil I also picked out and added a few of the finer lines.
 These were mainly in my elephant's ears.
 Around the elephant's eyes, and legs.
 Once I was completely satisfied with my finished picture I carefully removed all the Gridlines and reference points using a standard eraser until all that was left was my completed elephant picture.

-This concludes my tutorial on how to draw an elephant.
-The elephant is the tutorial was an adult.
-If you would like to learn how to draw a baby elephant there are a few more easy to follow tutorials available.
-With a really easy to follow tutorial called Baby elephant bath time.
-You can also find a free baby elephant template here!
+This concludes my tutorial on how to draw an Elephant.
+The Elephant in the tutorial was an adult.
+However, if you would like to learn how to draw a standing baby elephant or baby Elephant taking a bath there are a few more easy to follow tutorials available within this site.
+With the really easy to follow tutorial called Baby elephant bath time.
+You can also find a free baby elephant template and a baby Elephant taking a bath here!